civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 Next, we shift the daily figures for each MSA to synchronize the two weeks before and two weeks after the day *X* total deaths were observed, where *X* = 1, 2, 5, 10, 20, 50, 100, 200, 500, 1,000, and 2,000.
 (Why these amounts?
 Contagions spread exponentially, and these numbers break the span from 1 to 2,000 into roughly equal logarithmic intervals.
 As of today, only three MSAs have reached 5,000 total deaths.)

-Then, for each level of *X*, we create linear regressions for the two weeks before and two weeks after the day *X* was reached, based on the logarithmic formulae below:
+Then, for each level of *X*, we create linear regressions for the two weeks before and two weeks after the day of *X* deaths, based on the logarithmic formulae below:

 ![Equations: log(deaths) = alpha + beta*days + epsilon.
 Deaths = lambda*e^(beta*days) + epsilon, lambda = e^alpha.](images/covid-19-critical-mass_equations.png)